 Appendix B in this supplement includes a list of selected sources of information on international public interest opportunities.
 You should also monitor the social media of organizations you are interested in and subscribe to their newsletters.
-Please speak to an SJI advisor about additional resources.
+Please speak to an SJI adviser about additional resources.
 This list is by no means the only resource for searching for international public interest jobs, but will serve as an important guide to start your job search.
-It is important that you continue to meet with SJI advisors to discuss job search strategies, as well as begin to make important connections with individuals who are currently working in your desired field.
+It is important that you continue to meet with SJI advisers to discuss job search strategies, as well as begin to make important connections with individuals who are currently working in your desired field.

 - Symplicity: This internal website contains job postings that are sent specifically to Columbia by outside employers.
-All domestic and international public interest, government, and human rights announcements that SJI receives are housed there. - LawNet: This database provides list of employers that have hosted Columbia students as summer interns.
-Search it by subject and location and review evaluations submitted by students. - Careers.un.org: This is a great resource to navigate internship and job opportunities at the U.N. and related agencies and to submit an application. - Reliefweb.int/jobs: This is a leading humanitarian information source on global crises and disasters and is a specialized digital service of the U.N.
+All domestic and international public interest, government, and human rights announcements that SJI receives are housed there.
+Symplicity is also where you can find student internship evaluations from summer 2018 on. - LawNet: This database provides list of employers that have hosted Columbia students as summer interns.
+Search it by subject and location and review evaluations submitted by students prior to summer 2018. - PSJD.org: This is a comprehensive job search database that lists internships, jobs and fellowships from all over the world. - Careers.un.org: This is a great resource to navigate internship and job opportunities at the U.N. and related agencies and to submit an application. - Reliefweb.int/jobs: This is a leading humanitarian information source on global crises and disasters and is a specialized digital service of the U.N.
 Office for the Coordination of Humanitarian Affairs (OCHA).
 It is also a great resource for job listings and training programs.